 - Do not cut or hug corners.
 It’s important that a vehicle coming from the opposite direction has adequate space to turn.

 - Be mindful of drivers behind you.
-If you are driving slowly and notice a long train of vehicles behind you, pull over in a turnout (or the right lane if applicable) and let them pass.
+If you are driving slowly and notice a long train of vehicles behind you, pull over in a turnout (or the right lane if applicable) and let them pass, and on longer trips stop when it’s safe to stretch.

 - Only pass with clear visibility.
 Never change lanes around a blind corner.